TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 # Minikube sample implementation
 I have created an AWS AMI and i'd love to share it with anyone interested.
 It is a clean image with no projects deployed on it.
+It is an Ubunty 20-04 image with gnome-shell installed.

 Contact me on ```mmyburgh@tibco.com``` if you are interested in this ami.
 Also please send me comments and corrections so we can make sure we improve this document for all new users.

-Also please read the provided instructions in the ```CONFIG_HOME/tibco/cfgmgmt/bpm/samples/kubernetes/readme.txt```  folder in conjunction with these instructions.
+Please read the provided instructions in the ```CONFIG_HOME/tibco/cfgmgmt/bpm/samples/kubernetes/readme.txt```  folder in conjunction with these instructions.
 I felt a couple of point were assumed and that why i created this document.
 Hopefully this will help you getting your server up quicker than i did.

 Ubuntu is buggy and i found i had to restart the gnome shell on a regular bases.
 ```